AlyssaMarotta/Neuro6/README.md

 Darren Wang<br>
 Bradon Zhang<br>

-We created a web app for the UF Neurosurgery department to allow patients and admins to request, view, and add appointments We used the MERN technology stack to implement the project Allows patients to create an account, view upcoming appointments and reminders, view contact and clinic location information, and request new appointments.
+We created a web app for the UF Neurosurgery department to allow patients and admins to request, view, and add appointments<br>
+We used the MERN technology stack to implement the project<br>
+Allows patients to create an account, view upcoming appointments and reminders, view contact and clinic location information, and request new appointments.<br>
-Allows admin to create an account, view current patient and appointment information, approve appointments, and create new appointments.
+Allows admin to create an account, view current patient and appointment information, approve appointments, and create new appointments.<br>

 Features<br>
 Patients can create an account<br>